Alexei Kharitonenkov: Career

-Significance

-The discovery of FGF21's metabolic action by Kharitonenkov el. al. in 2005, and 2012, represents an important breakthrough in the search for pharmacological alternatives to current treatments of diabetes and other metabolic diseases, as acknowledged in prominent subject reviews and reference books.
+The discovery of FGF21's metabolic action by Kharitonenkov el. al. in 2005, and 2012, represents an important breakthrough in the search for pharmacological alternatives to current treatments of diabetes and other metabolic diseases, as acknowledged in subject reviews and reference books.
 Kharitonenkov's and others' research on FGF21 mostly advocates for an adipocentric mode of action; however, recent reports are suggestive of the brain being a primary target where this hormone would first produce its effects.
 This poses some uncertainty on peripheral vs. centrally-driven mechanism of acton of this novel metabolic regulator.